Thorvald Nilsen

 In the autumn of 1913, Nilsen and the Fram's crew returned to Buenos Aires, because now the plan for the Fram was to be the first ship through the new Panama Canal.
 Nilsen took over command on 3 October in Colón, where they remained for two months while the canal was to be completed.
 When that did not happen, it was decided to tow the Fram around South America.
 On 25 March 1914, they had come no further than Montevideo.
 Conditions on board had become very difficult after the long stay in warm waters.
 Both the ship and the provisions were attacked by land, and the prospect of a long voyage in the Arctic was poor.
 The Fram was ordered back to Norway and arrived in Horten in the midsummer of 1914.

 Nilsen served as torpedo boat commander in neutrality service during the war 1914–18 and was then appointed adjutant at the 2nd Naval District Command in Kristiansand.
 In 1918 he married Frida Lem from Selje, and two years later he took the dispatch exam.
 The couple moved to Buenos Aires for well over 1920, after Nilsen had been offered a position in the company “John M. Bugge Assuranse- og Dispachørforretning” as a casualty agent for Nordic companies.
 The two had talked about this already in 1915, and Nilsen took over the company after Bugge's death.

 Thorvald Nilsen became a held member of the Scandinavian colony in Buenos Aires and was chairman of the Norwegian La Plata Society 1925–27.
 For his efforts during the Antarctic expedition, he was appointed a knight of the 1st class of the Order of St. Olav in 1913, and he was a knight of the French Legion of Honor.
 He loved Norway and visited his homeland often before he died in Buenos Aires in 1940.

+In popular culture

+Nilsen was portrayed by Nils Ole Oftebro in the 1985 Central Television serial The Last Place on Earth.